-- A teacher has the option to write a short reference for each student, prior to submitting each on-line application, covering: leadership potential; interest in engineering/technical design, academic ability. - The student must complete a standard on-line application form to tell us: - What specific interests in engineering / technical design they have (a general interest is fine) - About a practical project that he/she has performed or is performing.
-This is used to assess the applicant's ability to apply their STEM knowledge. - Their thoughts about how their post-school education and subsequent career will pan out.
+- A teacher/youth lead has the option to write a short reference for each student, prior to submitting each on-line application, covering: leadership potential; interest in engineering/technical design, academic ability.
+We strongly recommend this is completed as we know it increased the chances of an applicant being matched to a funder. - The student must complete a standard on-line application form to tell us: - What specific interests in engineering / technical design they have (a general interest is fine) - About a practical project that he/she has performed or is performing.
+This is used to assess the applicant's ability to apply their STEM knowledge.
+It can be one worked on at home or in school.
+You can see some examples of higher scoring projects here Example Projects - Arkwright Scholarships Trust - Their thoughts about how their post-school education and subsequent career will pan out.
 A good application will show evidence of some research into: university degrees or higher-level apprenticeships; mention of specific engineering disciplines, sectors of industry and/or possible employers that the applicant is interested in - About any extra-curricular or home-based activities, the applicant conducts in STEM, e.g. an afterschool Science/Engineering Club, CREST Awards, local robot club, visit to relevant museums etc. A good applicant will show a range of STEM activities to prove their interest in a future career in engineering and/or technical design - About personal activities (curricular, extra-curricular, home-based) not related to STEM that show general social prowess, leadership skills, positions of responsibility, tenacity e.g. Scout Patrol Leader, Grade 8 piano, Karate Black Belt, Captain of netball team, Duke of Edinburgh Awards, volunteering, mentoring.
-A good applicant will show evidence that they are starting to take up positions of authority and responsibility and can persevere and succeed at activities.
+A good applicant will show evidence that they are starting to take up positions of authority and responsibility and can persevere and succeed at activities. - Note: The application form is an integral part of the application process and is marked.

-As with an application form in any walk of life - a fully-completed, well-researched, neat form, showing a range of relevant information, is likely to perform the best.
+As with an application form in any walk of life - a fully completed, well-researched form showing a range of relevant information, is likely to perform the best.